erikberglund/macOSSwift/macOSSwift_OperatingSystemVersion.md

 * [Initialize a OperatingSystemVersion instance using a version string (10.13.6)](https://github.com/erikberglund/macOSSwift/blob/master/macOSSwift_OperatingSystemVersion.md#remove-an-ssid-from-the-preferred-wireless-network-list)

-## Initialize a OperatingSystemVersion instance using a version string (10.13.6)
+## Initialize OperatingSystemVersion using a version string like "10.13.6"

 ```swift
 extension OperatingSystemVersion {